 About the conference

-The road to a 100% CO2-free energy supply for all sectors (mobility and logistics, built environment, agriculture and fishing, companies and industry) currently encounters issues with integration of sustainable energy generation on the one hand and balancing this at the same time with the increasing electricity demand on the other hand.
+The transition to a 100% CO₂-free energy supply across all sectors (mobility and logistics, the built environment, agriculture, industry, and beyond ) is increasingly challenged by the mismatch between the rising integration of renewable energy and the simultaneous growth in electricity demand.
 For the existing electrical networks, the limits are being reached in many places with regard to available capacity for input and consumption of energy with grid congestion as a result.
-This slows down the energy transition for the sectors and poses a threat to the growth of companies and industrial areas.
-In the future, there will be an even greater issue of supplying sectors that are difficult to make sustainable, such as shipping and aviation, heavy mobility and larger industry, with sustainable heat, fuels and chemical building blocks.
-To a large extent, the electrical energy system will have to provide this through conversions.
+This constraint is not only slowing down the energy transition but also hindering the sustainable growth of companies, business parks, and industrial zones.
+In the coming years, these limitations will become even more pressing as hard-to-abate sectors such as shipping, aviation, heavy industry, and large-scale mobility will rely more heavily on electrified solutions for sustainable heat, fuels, and chemical feedstocks—demanding new forms of conversion, flexibility, and integration.

 Purpose of the conference